Seven Churches (album): Legacy and impact

-British extreme metal record label Earache Records stated that "....the likes of Trey Azagthoth and Morbid Angel based what they were doing in their formative years on the Possessed blueprint laid down on the legendary Seven Churches recording.
+British extreme metal record label Earache Records stated that "the likes of Trey Azagthoth and Morbid Angel based what they were doing in their formative years on the Possessed blueprint laid down on the legendary Seven Churches recording.
 Possessed arguably did more to further the cause of 'Death Metal' than any of the early acts on the scene back in the mid-late 80's."

-"The Exorcist" is covered on the Cannibal Corpse's 1993 EP Hammer Smashed Face, on Cavalera Conspiracy's 2008 album Inflikted, and on Death's 2011 reissue of their 1993 album Individual Thought Patterns.
+"The Exorcist" is covered on Cannibal Corpse's 1993 EP Hammer Smashed Face, on Cavalera Conspiracy's 2008 album Inflikted, and on Death's 2011 reissue of their 1993 album Individual Thought Patterns (though Gene Hoglan plays the drums and guitar on it).

+In 2011, Invisible Oranges called Mike Sus's drumming on the album "one of the worst performances in metal history."
+The site's staff said Sus was "completely unable to keep time, substituting such a skill with a bizarre mish-mash of fills, starts, and stops," adding that "he nevertheless is unable to keep such landmark satanic monuments as 'The Exorcist' and 'Death Metal' from rightfully being considered classics."

 In August 2014, Revolver placed Seven Churches on its "14 Thrash Albums You Need to Own" list.

+In 2020, Nick Ruskell of Kerrang wrote: "It was th[is] early folly that truly cemented Possessed’s name.
+Arguments come and go about the definitive start of death metal, but few touch the claim that Seven Churches is the record that did it.
+It remains a truly superb work of scrappy Satanic majesty."

+In 2021, Greg Pratt of Decibel wrote: "This album [is] absolutely a document of total chaos.
+It was the next step beyond thrash, and looking back on it now, it’s hard to believe this came out in 1985; the heaviest of Slayer or Venom only hinted at what was on Seven Churches.
+Here, vocalist/bassist Jeff Becerra and his crew laid down next-level extremity."